Seneca Army Depot

 The former Seneca Army Depot occupied 10587 acre between Seneca Lake and Cayuga Lake in Seneca County, New York.
 It was used as a munitions storage and disposal facility by the United States Army from 1941 until the 1990s.
-The Depot was listed in the 1995 Base Realignment and Closure Commission and formally shut down in 2000.
-The property has since been transferred to the Seneca County Industrial Development Agency, which leases it to Seneca County Economic Development Corp.
+The property was transferred to the Seneca County Industrial Development Agency, which sold it.

 Home to the world's largest herd of white deer, the base is in the towns of Varick and Romulus.
 Adjacent to the storage facility is the now-closed Seneca Army Airfield, whose long runway could handle large cargo aircraft.